-The Sex Lives of Single-Celled Organisms
+Sexual Attraction Is the Oldest Story on Earth

 LECAs couldn’t see or hear.
 But they could smell.
 Their perfumes were pheromones—chemicals many organisms send out as signals to other creatures.
 These can be incredibly strong; moths can detect each other’s pheromones from miles away, Duncan Greig, a yeast-sex expert at the University College London, told me.
 LECAs would have seduced one another with pheromones.

 “They’re kind of waving to each other.
-It’s courtship, in a way,” Grieg said.
+It’s courtship, in a way,” Greig said.

 Read: Can perfume sabotage a budding romance?